GSA/open-gsa-redesign/_apidocs/searchgov-clicks.md

 Please note that we only support this particular content type `(application/x-www-form-urlencoded).`

-## OpenAPI Specification File
+Get your access key on the API Access Key page in the [Admin Center](https://search.usa.gov/sites).

-You can view the full details of this API in the OpenAPI Specification file available here:
-<a href="v2/openapi.yml">Open API specification file for the Clicks API</a>
+View the full details of this API in the <a href="v2/openapi.yml">Open API specification file for the Clicks API</a>.

-## Required Parameters
+## API parameters

 All parameters below are required unless noted otherwise.
 As a reminder, all parameters must be uri-encoded.
-* You can find your site handle on the Search.gov Admin Center Settings page.
+* Get your site handle on the Settings page in the Admin Center.
-* Your access key is unique to your site handle so they must be paired properly to return results.
-If you have more than one search site set up, make sure you’ve selected the right one to get the right handle/key combination.
+* Your access key is unique to your site handle, so it must be paired properly with the site handle to return results.
+If you have more than one search site set up, make sure you select the right one to get the right handle/key combination.

  | Parameters                      | Description
   | :--								| :--